rudderlabs/rudder-sdk-python/README.md

-# What is RudderStack?

-[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.

-More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

-## RudderStack Python SDK
+# RudderStack Python SDK

-RudderStack’s Python SDK allows you to track your customer event data from your Python code.
+RudderStack’s Python SDK lets you track events from your Python application.
 Once enabled, the event requests hit the RudderStack servers.
-RudderStack then routes the events to the specified destination platforms as configured by you.
+RudderStack then transforms and routes these events to your specified destination platforms.

+More details on the Python SDK can be found in our [**documentation**](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-python-sdk)

 ## Getting Started with Python SDK

-Install `rudder-sdk-python` using `pip`
+Install `rudder-sdk-python` using `pip`:

 ```
 pip install rudder-sdk-python
 ```

-## Initialize the ```Client```
+## Initializing the RudderStack Client

 ```
 import rudder_analytics

-rudder_analytics.write_key = <WRITE_KEY>
+rudder_analytics.write_key = <SOURCE_WRITE_KEY>
 rudder_analytics.data_plane_url = <DATA_PLANE_URL>
 ```

-## Send Events
+## Sending Events

+Once the RudderStack client is initialized, you can use it to send your customer events.
+A sample `track` call is shown below:

 ```
 rudder_analytics.track('developer_user_id', 'Simple Track Event', {